-Diagnosis is via visual examination of the teeth and dental x-rays and the use of a dental probe.
+Visual examination of the teeth and the use of a dental probe.

-Also known as lymphocytic-plasmacytic gingivitis-stomatitis-pharyngitis (GSPC), stomatitis is a common disease causing chronic inflammation and ulceration of the soft tissues in the mouth.
-There is no definitive cause but it is felt to be multifactorial with an immune-mediated component, possibly representing a hypersensitivity to oral bacterial antigens.
+Also known as lymphocytic-plasmacytic gingivitis-stomatitis-pharyngitis (GSPC), stomatitis is a common disease-causing chronic inflammation and ulceration of the soft tissues in the mouth.
+There is no definitive cause but it is thought to be multifactorial with an immune-mediated component, possibly representing a hypersensitivity to oral bacterial antigens.
 Other possible factors include oral irritants, some viruses, immunodeficiency diseases, metabolic diseases, drug reactions etc.

 An oral biopsy may be performed to determine if the lesions are caused by other diseases such as neoplasia (cancer) or eosinophilic granuloma complex.
 Biopsy should reveal a dense infiltration of lymphocytes and plasma cells.

-An x-ray may be performed to check the condition of the dental roots and bones.
+An x-ray to check the condition of the dental roots and bones.
 Stomatitis often affects the molars and pre-molars more than the canines and incisors.

 Stomatitis is very difficult to treat and response to many treatments are poor.
-If the cause can be identified, then specific therapy can be aimed at treating or managing the problem, as indicated.
+If the cause can be identified, then specific therapy to manage or treat the cause.

-Professional cleaning of the teeth under anaesthesia is necessary, as periodontal disease may cause or at least contribute to stomatitis.
+Professional cleaning of the teeth under anesthesia is necessary, as periodontal disease may cause or at least contribute to stomatitis.

 Antibiotics given long term may be of benefit.

-Cats unresponsive to treatment may require extraction of all teeth behind the canines to provide long-term relief.
-This may sound extreme but your cat will get along just fine without these teeth with the assistance of a softer diet.
+Cats unresponsive to treatment may require extraction of all teeth behind the canines to provide long-term relief, while this may sound extreme, your cat will get along just fine without these teeth with the assistance of a softer diet.

-Daily cleaning of your cat's teeth at home is required to keep plaque under control.
+Clean your cat’s teeth daily which will help to keep plaque under control.